Questions About Fall 2020?

 The University Store remains closed and will reopen when the campus resumes normal operations.
 You can still purchase learning materials and retail items from the University Bookstore.
-In addition, we are continuing to accept book orders for the summer and fall terms.
+In addition, we are continuing to accept book orders for the fall term.

 We offer a number of ways to return your textbook rentals.
 Should you need an extension to return your books, we have extended the grace period for rental returns through the first week of Fall classes.
 We will not be charging any students who were unable to return their books in time.